Tetrakern/fictioneer-child-theme/README.md

 }
 ```

 You can hide the default logo or site title by just not adding any or disabling it.
-If you want to remove the default header (including the header image) completely, put the following is your `functions.php`.
+If you want to remove the default header (including the header image) completely, put the following into your `functions.php`.

 ```php
 function fictioneer_child_remove_default_header() {